-unichar2oct(in universal charstring invalue, in charstring string_encoding)
+unichar2oct(in universal charstring invalue, in charstring string_encoding := "UTF-8")

 return octetstring

 This function converts a universal charstring invalue to an octetstring.
 Each octet of the octetstring will contain the octets mandated by mapping the characters of invalue using the standardized mapping associated with the given string_encoding in the same order as the characters appear in inpar.
 If the optional string_encoding parameter is omitted, the default value "UTF-8".